Building Resilience: The 7 Cs

 Young people with strong core values make the strongest contributions, have the best sense of self, and have the most secure and healthy relationships.
 Think of character strengths as those things that ensure we do the right thing – even if nobody is watching.
 We need people who know how to do the right thing!

 Adults must notice and nurture children’s inherent character strengths and teach and reinforce others.
 We also must never forget that our actions speak so loudly that sometimes our kids can’t hear a word that we are saying.
 In other words, they are watching what we do.
-We must uphold those character traits that we hope to see in them.
+We must uphold those character strengths that we hope to see in them.

 Young people want to matter.
 Ultimately, they want to have a sense of meaning and purpose in their lives.
 When children and adolescents are given an opportunity to make a difference they also gain strong protections for themselves.
 They learn firsthand of the joy of giving.
 This means that ultimately when they need to receive from others they can do so without shame.
 Why?
 Because they’ll understand that the person supporting them does so out of pleasure not pity.
 When they contribute to other lives they gain appreciation.
 Youth surrounded by gratitude rather than condemnation thrive.
 Plus, they earn an extra set of protective eyes to watch over them.